HuaFangYun/Codeer.LowCode.Blazor.Manual/README.md

 # Codeer.LowCode.Blazor (Alpha)

+## Features ...
 Codeer.LowCode.Blazor is a framework to transform your web app into a no/low-code application.
 Quickly create the majority of features with no/low-code, and craft specific features with pro-code as you would in a full-stack development.
 As a result, you can create satisfying apps within a short delivery time and at a low cost.

+## Getting Started
+You can create projects using Visual Studio extensions.
+However, it is still being prepared.
+Please wait a while.
+I have prepared a sample project instead.
+Please try using that.

 ## Recommended for Projects That